 At the zoo, there are over 6,230 animals from over 339 species.
 A few of these animals you can encounter at the zoo include spider monkeys, white rhinoceros, Masai giraffes, and clouded leopards.
 There are countless animal exhibits at the zoo for you to check out.
 These include Critter Encounters, Lorikeet Landing, Kangaroo Kickabout, and the new Tiger Crossroads.

 You can also ride the Soaring Eagle zip line in order to get breathtaking views of the zoo.
 There will be animal performances for you to watch at the zoo as well.
-The admission price at the zoo is $20 per adult.
+The admission prices at the zoo are $20 for adults and teens, $15 for children aged 2 to 12, and $18 for seniors.
+Those who are aged under 2 get free admission to the zoo.
+You can go here to purchase your tickets.

 Lane Motor Museum